andreasbergstrm/K-Means-Clustering-for-Customer-Segmentation/README.md

 I computed the K-Means clustering for different values of K, ranging from 1 to 10 clusters.
 Then I calculated the total within-cluster sum of squares (WCSS) and plotted it against number of clusters, which can be seen below.
 ![](wcss_curve.png)
 Using the Elbow method I identified the location of the bend in the graph at K=4.
 The Elbow method says that the location of the bend is the indicator of an appropriate number of clusters.
 Then I plotted the KMeans with 4 clusters fitted on the age and income data.
+As seen below, the K-Means clustering method segmented the customers almost entirely based on income classes and not age, since the lines between the clusters were horizontal, thus unchanging with regards to age.
 ![](customer_clustering.png)